marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

     public string BloggerName { get; set; }
 ```

-The MaxLength annotation will impact the database by setting the property’s length to 10.
+The MaxLength annotation will impact the database by setting the property?s length to 10.

 ![jj591583_figure04](../ef6/media/jj591583-figure04.png)

-MVC client-side annotation and EF 4.1 server-side annotation will both honor this validation, again dynamically building an error message: “The field BloggerName must be a string or array type with a maximum length of '10'.”
+MVC client-side annotation and EF 4.1 server-side annotation will both honor this validation, again dynamically building an error message: ?The field BloggerName must be a string or array type with a maximum length of '10'.?
 That message is a little long.
 Many annotations let you specify an error message with the ErrorMessage attribute.

 ```
     [MaxLength(10, ErrorMessage="BloggerName must be 10 characters or less"),MinLength(5)]